 Matty Bovan was founded by the 27-year-old designer with the same name.

-The York-based designer has a cheeringly unconventional approach to fashion couture.
+The York-based designer has a cheeringly unconventional approach to fashion haute couture.

 Matty’s remarkable work melds shamanistic totems, neon knits, and an air of futuristic shipwreck.